systeminit/si/app/docs/src/reference/si-cli.md

 Evaluate policies against infrastructure components.

-This command evaluates one or more compliance policies written in markdown format against your System Initiative infrastructure.
+This command evaluates one or more policies written in markdown format against your System Initiative infrastructure.
 The evaluation process uses Claude AI to:
 1. Extract policy structure from the markdown document(s)
 2. Collect infrastructure data from System Initiative based on queries
 3. Evaluate components against the policy requirements